 Most marathoners are aware of the concept of carb-loading—the idea that they should increase the number of carbohydrates consumed in the days leading up to the race.
 Although runners do need to make sure they have an adequate intake of carbs, Lauren generally finds that, if marathoners are not careful, they can end up overdoing it.

-Introducing a new ingredient to your GI system can lead to distress and unwanted discomfort the night before or even the morning of the marathon.
+Introducing a new ingredient to your GI system can lead to distress and unwanted discomfort the day before or day of the marathon.
 “The week before the marathon is not the time to try any new recipes or restaurants,” Lauren says.
 This includes ordering your favorite dish at a new restaurant.
 Lauren cautions that each kitchen and chef prepares dishes differently and varies their use of spices and herbs.

-The solution: Lauren suggests that runners stick to restaurants they know really well.
+INSTEAD: Lauren suggests that runners stick to restaurants and meals they know well.
 If you’re traveling to your race, order what you think is safest on the menu.
 The less complicated, the better.
 And of course, don’t be afraid to ask your waiter questions.

-As a fierce competitor herself, Lauren understands the fear that over-hydrating will result in the need to stop and pee during the race—resulting in the loss of precious time.
+As a fierce competitor herself, Lauren understands the fear that over-hydrating could force a runner to stop and pee during the race—resulting in the loss of precious time.
 But, as Lauren assures us, “The importance of starting and finishing the race while hydrated trumps the time that it might cost you to stop to pee once or twice.”

-The solution: Make sure to drink 24 ounces of water in the morning.
+INSTEAD: Be sure to drink 24 oz. of water in the morning.
 New York start times are later than most races, Lauren notes, so everyone should be sure to drink plenty of water early on.
-Drink another eight to 12 ounces as you get close to the race start.
+Drink another 8–12 oz. as you get close to the race start.

 To say marathon running is taxing on your musculoskeletal system is an understatement, and recovering takes more than just stopping and catching your breath.
 The best way to optimize your recovery is to include strategic massage in your training and recovery.